A Tradition of Study and Service

 Established a rehabilitation fund to purchase orthopedic supplies for General Hospital.
 More than $15,000 was donated through 1965 to purchase leg braces, corrective shoes, artificial eyes, prosthetic limbs, back braces, and eye glasses for disadvantaged patients.

-Joined the Missouri Federation of Women’s Clubs effort in founding Missouri Girls Town, a residential facility caring for abused and neglected girls.
-Missouri Girls Town was originally established in Mountain Grove, Missouri, but moved in 1980 to an expanded campus in Kingdom City, Missouri.
+Joined the Missouri Federation of Women’s Clubs fundraising efforts that led to founding Missouri Girls Town, a residential facility caring for abused and neglected girls.
+Missouri Girls Town opened in 1959 on property in Mountain Grove, Missouri, but moved in 1980 to an expanded campus in Kingdom City, Missouri.

 1959